zenaan/quick-fixes-ftfw/zfs/zfs.md

 	# --------------
 	# Step 0 - First create at least 1 snapshot of the source filesystem you want to backup.

-	# Locate the source pool you are going to backup to the target drive:
+	# Locate the source pool/filesystem you are going to backup to the target drive:
-	SRC_POOL=pool1
+	zpool list
+	zfs list
+	SRC_POOL="pool1.."

-	# Locate/name the source snapshot you will use to make a backup (ISO date format works really well):
+	# Locate/name the source snapshot you will use to make a backup (ISO date format works
+	# really well):
 	SRC_SNAP=20200628

 	SNAPSHOT=$SRC_POOL@$SRC_SNAP

-	# If you have not done so already, make a recursive snapshot of your pool and all its sub filesystems:
+	# If you have not done so already, make a recursive snapshot of your pool and all its sub
+	# filesystems:
 	zfs snapshot -r $SNAPSHOT

 	# Have a look see: